 I often hear, “I can’t grow orchids.”

 If you can grow houseplants you can grow orchids.
 The one thing that kills orchids is too much water.
 If you buy orchids from big box stores or grocery stores, they have been packed for long travel times and they are packed in wet moss.
-This will kill the orchid within days.
+This will kill the orchid within weeks.

 If you ordered orchids from a grower, slip it out of the pot slightly and check the media to see if it is too damp.
 During the summer I often water before packing.
 Just don’t water if there is moisture in the media.
-Orchids like to get close to dried out before they need watering again.
+Orchids like to get close to dry before they need watering again.

 Always check your media, deep down inside.
 When you figure out what the individual plant needs and wants, they you have the watering regime.